3D Printing Revolutionize Metal-based Product Industries

 What benefits does AM printing of metal-based products provide?

-Benefits provided by AM printing of metal-based products are not difficult to discern.
+The benefits provided by AM printing of metal-based products are not difficult to discern.

 • AM provides cost savings because it reduces assembly requirements, which are also an important stage of product development.

-• AM reduces costs associated with inventory and logistics, because products can be produced on demand.
+• AM reduces costs associated with inventory and logistics because products can be produced on demand.

 What is SLM as a form of AM technology?